-Despite being physically fit and in relatively good shape, many people are still bothered by an excess of skin and fat in the abdominal region that proves to be virtually impossible to get rid of through traditional means.
+Despite being physically fit and in relatively good shape, many people are still bothered by an excess of skin and fat in the abdominal region that proves to be virtually impossible to get rid of with traditional diet and exercise.
 Often resistant to even the most nutritious diets and rigorous exercise routines, this buildup of redundant skin and fat can be caused by pregnancy, significant weight loss, genetics, and/or simply the natural aging process.

 - Stretch marks throughout the abdominal region

-- Lost a significant amount of weight and/or undergone bariatric surgery
+- Lost a significant amount of weight and/or underwent bariatric surgery.

 In addition to these qualifications, candidates for tummy tuck surgery should be relatively healthy (no unmanaged medical risks), at or very near their desired weight, and have realistic expectations for the procedure.
-Those who smoke and/or use tobacco products must quit at least two weeks before surgery, and they should have no intention of resuming these habits afterward.
-During your consultation, all of these candidacy requirements will be discussed in full detail to determine if abdominoplasty is the right treatment for you at this time.
+Those who smoke or use tobacco products must quit at least two weeks before surgery and have no intention of resuming afterward.
+During your consultation, all of these details will be discussed to determine if abdominoplasty is the right treatment for you.

 The Tummy Tuck Procedure